 |Agoda||$1 = 7 miles||31 Jan 2019|

-The Citi PremierMiles Card also comes with free Priority Pass membership (2x airport lounge visits per year) and complimentary travel accident insurance of up to $1,000,000 coverage.
+The Citi PremierMiles Card also comes with free Priority Pass membership (on application basis, 2x airport lounge visits per year) and complimentary travel accident insurance of up to $1,000,000 coverage.

 Alternatives to the Citi PremierMiles Visa Card